skatejs/skatejs/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/skatejs.svg)](https://saucelabs.com/u/skatejs)

-***The Sauce tests above may show the iPhone failing.
-This in fact does pass in the simulator, when run on Sauce from the CLI and on actual devices.
-It doesn't pass when run from TravisCI for some reason.
-We're investigating why now, but rest assured that it does pass.***

 Skate is a library built on top of the [W3C web component specs](https://github.com/w3c/webcomponents) that enables you to write functional and performant web components with a very small footprint.

 - Functional rendering pipeline backed by Google's [Incremental DOM](https://github.com/google/incremental-dom).